ansible/community/group-community/communication.rst

 We recognise that although a lot of people know and love IRC it does have some short commings for some people, such as:

-* Unless you are running a persistent connection (bouncer) you lose history
+* Unless you are running a persistent connection (`bouncer <https://en.wikipedia.org/wiki/BNC_(software)>`_) you lose history
 * Not everybody likes IRC

-The Ansible Community Working Group is looking at making it easier for people to join the Ansible Discussions
+The Ansible Community Working Group is looking at making it easier for people to join the Ansible Discussions.

 What's the proposed solution?